DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 > citations of *hal9k* and the publications for which it was used.
 While
 > they write the proposal, the faculty dean approaches the two to tell
 > them that based on Kim’s work, they will now negotiate about two new
-> members for the central RSE team with the university’s provost for research
+> RSEs for the central RSE team with the university’s provost for research
 > and plan to consider candidates with a background in
 > researchonomics.
 > When they get the decision letter from the research funding